uarc/uforth/doc/src/dictionary.md

 ### FORGET
 - pattern: `'^ ([^ ]*)(?: |$)'`
 - Forgets everything after and including the specified word.

+### GETCDS
+- dstack: `( -- addr )`
+- Get the address of the current data space location.
+- This is compiled immediately into the definition and therefore does not affect the address.

 ### HERED!
 - dstack: `( hered -- )`